willkwon-math/willkwon-math.github.io/index.md

    - When I was young, I made a train simulator addon based on the program [Bve Transim 4](https://en.wikipedia.org/wiki/BVE_Trainsim).
 - Some random quote made by me?
 (Usually I do this joke when I teach proof by a contradiction)
 ![image info](/assets/img/typorama.jpg)

+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.